drshahizan/special-topic-data-engineering/materials/mongodb/submission/Regex/report.md

 ### Functionalities

+The Customer Analysis System provide the following functionalities:
+- Data Analysis: The system employs data science techniques like statistical analysis to analyze customer data and extract valuable insights.

+- Data Visualization: The system provide visual representations of the analyzed data to facilitate interpretation and decision-making.
+Charts, graphs, and dashboards can be used to display key metrics, trends, and patterns.

+- CRUD Operations: The system allows for Create, Read, Update, and Delete operations to manage customer data efficiently.
+This includes inserting new customer records, retrieving and displaying customer information, updating customer details, and deleting unwanted data entries.

+- Search Functionality: The system support search capabilities to enable users to find specific customer.

 ## Implementation
 ### Step 1: Set Up Development Environment
 1. Before starting to implement the system, make sure to install all required software.